Warwickshire ASA Rules – effective from 20th June 2018

 7.4 It will be the responsibility of Council to ensure that possible conflicts of interest are taken into consideration when electing the Officers of the Association.
 It is desirable that, where possible, Officers should not be from the same family or family unit.
 Where this is not possible, at least one of the principal officers should not be related to, or be a partner of, any other principal officer.
 Signatories to payments and orders should not be members of the same family or family unit.

-8.1 The President and President Elect shall be elected for a period of one year only, or for a period as decided by the Executive Committee in accordance with the provision of Rule 11.14.
+8.1 The President Elect shall be elected at the AGM by the Council and shall automatically succeed to President for a period of one year only, or for a period as decided by the Executive Committee in accordance with the provision of Rule 11.13.

 9.2 The Chairman shall be responsible for the conduct of all Management Team Meetings and, with the agreement of the President, for the conduct of the AGM and any Special General Meeting.
 He/she shall attend, but not chair , Executive Committee meetings.